 Description

-The monument is a bronze equestrian statue of the First World War Field Marshal Earl Haig in uniform on horseback.
-The statue is constructed at one and half times life size on a large flowing granite base, designed as though the horse and rider are crossing rocky terrain.
-It was sculpted by George Edward Wade and unveiled on 28 September 1923.
-Small metal plaque with inscription which reads 'EARL HAIG: This statue was presented to the City of Edinburgh by Sir Dhunjibhoy Bomanji of Bombay in admiration of the services rendered to the British Empire by the Field Marshal'.
+The monument is a bronze equestrian statue of Field Marshal Earl Haig, who served during the First World War.
+The statue depicts him in uniform on horseback and is constructed at one and a half times life size.
+It stands on a large flowing granite base, designed to resemble the horse and rider crossing rocky terrain.
+Sculpted by George Edward Wade, the statue was unveiled on 28 September 1923.
+A small metal plaque on the statue bears the inscription: 'EARL HAIG: This statue was presented to the City of Edinburgh by Sir Dhunjibhoy Bomanji of Bombay in admiration of the services rendered to the British Empire by the Field Marshal'.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.